Cheddar Gorge: Geology

 Cheddar Gorge is on the southern edge of the Mendip Hills, with a maximum depth of 137 m.

 The area is underlain by Black Rock slate, Burrington Oolite and Clifton Down Limestone of the Carboniferous Limestone Series, which contain ooliths and fossil debris, on top of Old Red Sandstone and by dolomitic conglomerate of the Keuper.
-Evidence for Variscan orogeny is seen in the sheared rock and cleaved shales.
+Evidence for Variscan orogeny is seen in the sheared rock, cleaved shales and anticlinal fold of the Mendip hills.
 In many places weathering of these strata has resulted in the formation of immature calcareous soils.

-The gorge began forming around 1.2 million years ago during the Pleistocene Ice Age, when the Mendip Carboniferous limestone stood as a series of "whalebacked" hills.
+The gorge was originally formed during the Permo-Triassic period about 260 million years ago..
 At that time Britain had a warm arid climate, not dissimilar to northern Africa today.
 Occasionally flash floods cause huge volumes of water to run off the hills, forming wadis — an Arabic term for the steep-sided ravines characteristic of intermittent streams.
 Cheddar Gorge and its near neighbour, Burrington Combe, are exhumed wadis.
-They were originally filled with Triassic rocks that may have been eroded out by glacial meltwaters at the end of the last Ice Age.
+They were originally filled with Triassic rocks that have been eroded and 'exhumed' by glacial meltwaters at the end of the last Ice Age.
 Parts of Burrington Combe still have these Triassic rocks, forming an unconformity with the Carboniferous limestones along their sides and bottom.

-During the Ice Ages, permafrost blocked the caves with ice and frozen mud, making the limestone impermeable.
-When this melted during the summers, water was forced to flow on the surface, carving out the softer Triassic rocks, exhuming the wadi.
+At the end of the last Ice Age, permafrost blocked the caves with ice and frozen mud, making the limestone impermeable.
+When the surface permafrost melted during the summers, water flowed on the surface, carving out the softer Triassic rocks, exhuming the wadi.
 During warmer periods, the water flowed underground through the permeable limestone, creating the caves and leaving the gorge dry, so that today much of the gorge has no river until the underground Cheddar Yeo river emerges in the lower part from Gough's Cave.
 The river is used by Bristol Water, which maintains a series of dams and ponds supplying the nearby Cheddar Reservoir, via a 137 cm diameter pipe that takes water just upstream of the Rotary Club Sensory Garden, a public park in the Gorge opposite Jacob's Ladder.

 The gorge is susceptible to flooding.
 In the Chew Stoke flood of 1968, the flow of water washed large boulders down the gorge, damaging the café, the entrance to Gough's Cave and washing away cars.
 In the cave itself, the flooding lasted for three days.
 In 2012 the B3135 road through Cheddar Gorge was closed for several weeks following damage to the road surface as a result of extensive flooding.